ERC-7743 - Multi-Owner Non-Fungible Tokens (MO-NFT)

 Abstract

 This ERC proposes a new standard for non-fungible tokens (NFTs) that supports multiple owners.
 The MO-NFT standard allows a single NFT to have multiple owners, reflecting the shared and distributable nature of digital assets.
-This model incorporates mechanisms for provider-defined transfer fees and ownership burning, enabling flexible and collaborative ownership structures.
+This model incorporates mechanisms for provider-defined transfer fees and ownership archiving, enabling flexible and collaborative ownership structures.
 It maintains compatibility with the existing ERC-721 standard to ensure interoperability with current tools and platforms.

 Motivation

 Traditional NFTs enforce a single-ownership model, which does not align with the inherent duplicability and collaborative potential of digital assets.
 MO-NFTs allow for shared ownership, promoting wider distribution and collaboration while maintaining secure access control.
-The inclusion of provider fees and ownership burning enhances the utility and flexibility of NFTs in representing digital assets and services.
+The inclusion of provider fees and ownership archiving enhances the utility and flexibility of NFTs in representing digital assets and services.

 Specification